What Not Do If Charged With A DUI

 A police officer develops probable cause by conducting a DUI investigation.
 Police officers do this by having a suspect submit to field sobriety tests.
 These test include the Horizontal Gaze Nystagmus Test (HGN, a.k.a. the pupil/follow my pen test), the finger to nose test, the walk and turn, one leg stand, and the Rhomberg Modified (Alphabet Test).

-If an officer asks you to step outside of the vehicle to perform these tests, just say no. These tests are called Standardized Field Sobriety Tests.
+If an officer asks you to perform these tests, just say no. These tests are called Standardized Field Sobriety Tests.
 You are not legally required to perform these tests even if an officer asks you to do so.

 For a Standardized Field Sobriety Test *FSTs” to be reliable and accurate they need to be instructed, explained and measured exactly the same way each and every time.
 The problem is that they are not.